 Ed has litigated numerous cases in Federal courts as well as the courts of North Carolina for over 40 years.
-He is currently recognized by the American Trial Lawyers Association as one of the top 100 trial lawyers in North Carolina.
+He is currently recognized by the National Trial Lawyers Association as one of the top 100 trial lawyers in North Carolina.
 His advice is valued by his clients based on his wisdom, experience, intuitiveness and innovation.
 Ed is a persistent advocate for his clients who simply does not give up on a matter.
 Ed is frequently called on by other attorneys to provide guidance and advice on professional matters.

 - North Carolina Commission on the Administration of Law and Justice

 - North Carolina Commission on the Delivery of Legal Services

 - Legal Aid of NC Board of Directors

 - Chair Senior Lawyers Division of the North Carolina Bar Association (NCBA)

 - Founding Master and Past President, Craven-Everett American Inn of Court